 First, you need to have enough free space in the room to flip the entire L-base over when you’re done assembling it; and at least one, if not two or three extra hands to do so without bending or breaking the base.
 Second, you’re going to need to screw the tops into the base while lying down on your back and scooting around underneath the desk.
 If using wood screws be sure to wear protective glasses to avoid getting sawdust in your eyes.

-The exception is the iMovR Lander L-Desk, which comes almost entirely factory pre-assembled, and requires only 4 machine bolts and 5 wood screws to secure the side table to the main desk.
-The entire assembly effort is about 10% of what conventional L-desk models like the Jarvis, UpLift or MultiTable require, in both time and physical effort.
-Where a typical L-desk can easily suck up a couple of hours to assemble (with help), we had one staffer put an entire iMovR Lander L-desk together by himself in under 15 minutes with a coffee break.
+The exception is the iMovR Lander L-Desk (and related Lander U-Desk), which come almost entirely factory pre-assembled, and require only 4 machine bolts and 5 wood screws to secure the side table to the main desk.
+The entire assembly effort is about 10% of what conventional L-desk models like the Jarvis, UpLift or Flexispot require, in both time and physical effort.
+Where a typical L-desk can easily suck up a couple of hours to assemble (assuming you have proper tools and one or two helping set of hands), we had one staffer put an entire iMovR Lander L-desk together by himself in under 13 minutes with a coffee break.

 Human Solution offers two different UpLift L-Desks in the economy tier.
 Both are based on the Chinese Jiecang base, similar in performance to the Jarvis’ Jiecang base but aesthetically different (there is no low crossbar for stability reinforcement).
 The difference between these two UpLift L-desks is in the type of tops that are offered.
 The less expensive version starts at $1,329 and is available in only three sizes and six economy desktop colors.